Food labelling for fishmongers

 order to prevent customers being misled, they must be labelled as

 such.
 Use the same name as that given by the manufacturer on the

 Failure to comply may result in an improvement notice being issued, requiring compliance to be achieved.
 If the improvement notice is not complied with it is an offence under the Food Safety Act 1990.
 The maximum penalty on conviction is an unlimited fine and/or two years' imprisonment.

 If allergen information does not comply with the requirements it is an offence under the Food Information Regulations 2014.
-The maximum penalty on conviction is a fine of £5,000.
+The maximum penalty on conviction is an unlimited fine.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.

 The guide's 'Key legislation' links may only show the original version of the legislation.
 Information on amendments to UK legislation can be found on each link's 'More Resources' tab; amendments to EU legislation are usually incorporated into the text.
 Amending legislation is linked to separately where it is directly related to the content of a guide.
 Please contact us for further information.

 Last reviewed/updated: April 2015